aosp-mirror/platform_development/samples/VirtualDeviceManager/README.md

     will use the vibrator of the device it's shown on.
 Note that currently there is no vibration support on virtual devices, so vibration requests from streamed activities are ignored.

+-   **Stylus**: A simple drawing activity that reacts on stylus input events.
+    Use together with the simulated stylus input feature of the host app.

 <!-- LINT.ThenChange(README.md) -->